 The offices of the Maine Entomological Society shall reside at the home or office of the current President of the Society.

 Section VIII.
 Dues

-Individual dues in the Maine Entomological Society shall be $5 per calendar year, due March 1st of each year; dues may be paid in advance.
-The amount of annual dues will be that sum recommended by the Executive Committee and approved by vote of the membership.
+Individual dues in the Maine Entomological Society shall be $10 per calendar year, due March 1st of each year; dues may be paid up to two years in advance.
+The amount of annual dues will be that sum recommended by the Executive Committee and approved by vote of the membership attending the Annual Meeting.

 Dues are to be paid in cash or by check to the Secretary/Treasurer of the Society.
 Checks should be made payable to the Maine Entomological Society.

 Special family, organizational or institutional memberships may be permitted by future vote of Society members.